 Jennifer at The Crux used to refer to the red brick fireplace in her basement as the "wall-to-wall monstrosity."
 The problem?
 She felt that its color smothered the room with darkness.
 So she painted it light gray.

 To achieve a natural variation in color from brick to brick, she did two things.
 First, she used two different shades of gray paint.
-Some bricks were treated with the light shade, and others with the darker color.
-Before applying the paint, she turned it into a color wash by mixing two parts paint with one part water.
+Some bricks were treated with a light shade, and others with a darker color.
+Before applying the paint, she turned it into a color wash by mixing two parts of paint with one part of water.
 This allowed the paint to soak into the brick, which helped Jennifer achieve a natural brick look.Continue to 29 of 29 below.

 29 of 29

 Decorative Paint Techniques

 Exposing the masonry in this colorful bungalow remodeled by Werk Building Modern gave the home an open, loft-like feeling.
 Below the mantel, the brickwork was given a solid coat of white paint.
 For some visual interest, the painted brick above the fireplace received a distressed finish.